 In most cases, rehabilitation facilities combine the two.
 The residential program helps you through the first stages of the recovery.
 You have the time to interact with your thoughts and learn the emotions and experiences that lead you to use stimulants.

 Once the first step is successful, you may be required to attend therapy sessions, or support group sessions to see how you are progressing, identify challenges you are facing with triggers and help you with the skills and resources to stay clean and sober.

 Stimulant addiction can have negative effects on your relationship with parents, spouses, and children.
 Family therapy gives you a chance to express your feelings.
 You get to learn the effects of your addiction on your loved ones, and they learn any influences they may have had in you resorting to stimulant use.
 Family therapy reunites families broken by stimulant addiction and helps the reintegration of addicts into their family.

 The success of any treatment option depends on whether the person struggling with addiction admits their problem and is ready to deal with it.
 However, as the family or friends of the person, you can intervene on their behalf if they cannot get help themselves.
 You can do this by seeking the help of an intervention professional who has the skills and expertise in dealing with addicts.
 After they are ready to get help, you will need to enroll them in a rehabilitation center.

-Find a Stimulant Addiction Treatment Center Near Me
+Find a Orange County Drug Addiction Treatment Center Near Me

 The journey towards a sober life begins with one call.
 Just One Recovery is your trusted companion in walking towards a sober life, free from stimulant addiction.
 We value the feelings, confidentiality, and struggles of our clients.
 We understand our human limitations and how quickly our lives can spiral out of control.
 We have helped others in Orange County and beyond recover from stimulant addiction, and we can help you too.
 Contact us today at 714-538-8085.